Hida Province: Medieval and pre-modern Hida

 During the Sengoku period, the Miki clan changed its name to Anenokōji and temporarily unified the Hida area.
 After the Honnō-ji Incident, Kanamori Nagachika, one of Oda Nobunaga's and later Toyotomi Hideyoshi's generals, was sent to occupy Hida Province and became its daimyō.
 He built Takayama Castle and later fought on the side of Tokugawa Ieyasu at the Battle of Sekigahara.
 As a result, he was reconfirmed as daimyō of Takayama Domain under the Tokugawa shogunate with a kokudaka of 38,000 koku.
 His heirs ruled Takayama for six generations, until Kanamori Yoritoki was transferred to Kaminoyama Domain in Dewa Province in 1692.

 From 1692 until the end of the Edo period, Hida Province was tenryō territory ruled directly by the Tokugawa shogunate.
 The official in charge of Hida was the Hida Gundai (飛騨郡代).
 Initially, this was a daikon-level position located at a daikansho built on the site of the shimoyashiki of Takayama Castle and was held by 11 men from 1692 to 1765.
 The daikansho was then elevated to that of a jin'ya and the final 14 holders of the office were styled Gundai rather than Daikan.
 The Takayama jin'ya has the distinction of being the only jin'ya on tenyrō territory.
 The area under its control consisted of 414 villages with a total kokudaka of 57,182 koku.

 Meiji period and beyond

 Following the Meiji Restoration and the abolition of the han system in 1871, the post of Hida Gundai was also abolished.
 The area was divided into three districts and was renamed "Hida Prefecture" on July 12, 1868.
 Ten days later, it was renamed "Takayama Prefecture" and on December 31, 1871, became "Chikuma Prefecture".
 On August 21, 1876, Chikuma was merged with the former Mino Province to become Gifu Prefecture.

 Also in this era, the Hida region became a center for the nationally important silk-making industry, leading to many women traveling there from the surrounding regions for work.

 Historical districts

+Hida Province consisted of three districts: